Security is essential for any website to provide security, build the trust of visitors, and for better ranking.

 - ACME – Automated Certificate Management Environment

-If you are looking for shared hosting which provides a free SSL certificate, then you may try SiteGround.
+If you are looking for shared hosting which provides a free SSL certificate, then you may try SiteGround. if you are wondering why SiteGround then, the following are some of the features.

 Let’s Encrypt is a collaborative project with Linux Foundation and new certificate authority sponsored by Mozilla, Akamai, SiteGround, Cisco, Facebook, etc. which offers an SSL Certificate is free.